 Finally, Azure AD provides information about what is going on in your organization at your fingertips.
 With advanced reporting and analytics, you get unique information about your users’ access.
 For example, using application discovery, you can find out which applications are actively used in your organization.
 Learn more about Azure AD cloud app discovery.

-End users get a simple experience, putting their profiles, applications, and their ability to manage their access to resources in one place, without any need for specialized training.
+Examples: - Users get a simple experience, putting their profiles, applications, and their ability to manage their access to resources in one place, without any need for specialized training.
 Multi-factor authentication, SaaS applications, hybrid tools, and self-service capabilities are all ready to go.

 Administrators have access to the Azure AD management portal and Windows PowerShell for comprehensive management.